OpsHubProduct/OpsHub-Docs-Validation-Space/docs/help-center/troubleshooting/faqs/general/how-frequently-data-sync.md

 ## Description

 If I create a new integration, then how frequently data is read from the source system and synchronized to the target system?
-In {{SITENAME}}, this is referred as schedule of the integration.
+In <code class="expression">space.vars.SITENAME</code>, this is referred as schedule of the integration.
 What will be the default schedule when a new integration is created?

 ## Solution

-The default schedule will depend on the {{SITENAME}} edition you have.
+The default schedule will depend on the <code class="expression">space.vars.SITENAME</code> edition you have.

 1. If you have Free edition, then default schedule will be 5 minute.
 2. If you have an edition other than the Free edition, then default schedule will be 1 minute.